 Heritage Park Phase IV

-Construction bids were recently received and opened for the final phase of Heritage Park.
-North Rock Construction submitted the lowest qualified bid of the eight responding bidders and within budget.
-This phase includes over a mile of 8 foot multipurpose trail, wildflower areas, nature observation platform, entry signs, sundial entry circle, kiosk station with trellis, wildlife encounter stations with interpretive signage, an 18-basket disc golf course, parking, lighting, irrigation and landscaping.
-Construction is expected to start in April and take seven months to complete.
+In April of 2018, the Town of Flower Mound along with North Rock Construction started constructing Phase IV of Heritage Park.
+This phase includes over a mile of 8 foot multipurpose trail, wildflower areas, nature observation platform, entry signs, sundial entry circle, kiosk station with trellis, wildlife encounter stations with interpretive signage, an 18-basket disc golf course, parking, lighting, irrigation, and landscaping.

 Heritage Park Phase III

 Construction on Phase III of Heritage Park has been completed, and a grand opening ceremony was held on April 28.
 Residents can enjoy 25 additional lighted parking spaces, concrete sidewalk and trail additions, a splash pad with shade structures, a restroom building, erosion control, and a new performance pavilion.
-This phase of the project is estimated to be complete by the end of April 2018 and several areas of the park will be closed during construction.
-The areas affected will include Fort Wildflower Community Playground, the pavilion, restrooms, sections of trails and parking areas, as well as a small area on the east side of the park.
+Fort Wildflower Community Playground, which was closed during construction, is also reopened.
 Click here to see a detailed image of the splash pad.

 Flower Mound Parks and Recreation Win Gold Medal Award